China–United States relations: Rapprochement (1968–1972)

 In the US, academics such as John K. Fairbank and A. Doak Barnett pointed to the need to deal realistically with the Beijing government, while organizations such as the National Committee on United States–China Relations sponsored debates to promote public awareness.
-Many saw the specter of Communist China behind communist movements in Vietnam, Cambodia, and Laos, but a growing number concluded that if the PRC would align with the U.S. it would mean a major redistribution of global power against the Soviets.
+Many saw the specter of Communist China behind communist movements in Vietnam, Cambodia, and Laos, but a growing number concluded that if the PRC would align with the US it would mean a major redistribution of global power against the Soviets.
 Mainland China's market of nearly one billion consumers appealed to American businesses.
 Senator J. William Fulbright, Chair of the Senate Foreign Relations Committee, held a series of hearings on the matter.

 Richard M. Nixon mentioned in his inaugural address that the two countries were entering an era of negotiation after an era of confrontation.
 Although Nixon, during his 1960 presidential campaign, had vociferously supported Chiang Kai-Shek, by the second half of the decade, he increasingly began to speak of there "being no reason to leave China angry and isolated".
 Nixon's election as president in 1968 was initially met with hostility by Beijing—an editorial in the People's Daily denounced him as "a chieftain whom the capitalist world had turned to out of desperation".
 Nixon believed it was in the American national interest to forge a relationship with China, even though there were enormous differences between the two countries.
 He was assisted in this by his National Security Advisor Henry Kissinger.
 Both Nixon and Kissinger believed that relations with China would help the US exit the Vietnam War and obtain long-term strategic benefits in confrontations with the Soviet Union.

 In 1971, an unexpectedly friendly encounter between the American and Chinese ping-pong athletes called Glenn Cowan and Zhuang Zedong in Japan opened the way for a visit to China, which Chairman Mao personally approved.
 In April 1971, the athletes became the first Americans to officially visit China since the communist takeover.
 The smooth acceptance of this created the term ping-pong diplomacy and gave confidence to both sides.
-Ping-pong diplomacy became one of the most prominent examples of people's diplomacy in China-US relations.
+Ping-pong diplomacy became one of the most prominent examples of people's diplomacy in China–US relations.
 The ping-pong diplomacy allowed reporters into the country as well, opening up communication to both sides and breaking a barrier that had been there previously.
 This smoothed out the start of the trade partnership that was going to happen later.
-China's approach to keeping these early exchanges unofficial and conduct them through non-governmental agencies was generally well received by U.S. civil society groups and academics.
+China's approach to keeping these early exchanges unofficial and conduct them through non-governmental agencies was generally well received by US civil society groups and academics.